 Space Opera: Not in the main setting; flying off the planet via conventional means is all but impossible because of a surviving defense network in orbit.
 However, leave Rifts Earth via any number of convenient portals, and you might reach the Three Galaxies, an intergalactic setting following the same "anything goes" multiversal philosophy.

 Spikes of Villainy: Pretty much part of the dress code for villains in Rifts.
 The Xiticix have these as part of their body.
 Even the Coalition is not exempt.
-Psi-Stalker Dead Boys have spikes on their helmets, possibly meant to symbolically represent their Psychic Powers.
+Old Style Dead Boy armor has spikes on the knees and left shoulder.
+Both old and new Psi-Stalker armors have spikes on their helmets, possibly meant to symbolically represent their Psychic Powers.
 Also the Glitter Boy Killer power armor (so named because they're designed to exploit the weaknesses of Glitter Boys) has vicious-looking spikes on the arms, feet, and knees.
 However, unlike most examples of Spikes of Villainy, these actually serve a useful purpose when engaging Glitter Boys in melee combat.

 Spontaneous Weapon Creation: Several psychic classes, like Cyber Knights and Mind Melters, can create Psi Blades.
 Tattooed Men and Conjurers can do it with magic.